-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2022, the District reported a liability for its proportionate share of the net pension liability that reflected a reduction for State pension support provided to the District.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

+At June 30, 2023, the District reported a liability for its proportionate share of the net pension liability that reflected a reduction for State pension support provided to the District.
 The amount recognized by the District as its proportionate share of the net pension liability, the related State support, and the total portion of the net pension liability that was associated with the District were as follows:

-District's proportionate share of the net pension liability \$ 44,556,000

-State's proportionate share of the net pension liability

-associated with the District 26,510,000
+District's proportionate share of the net pension liability \$ 68,917,000 State's proportionate share of the net pension liability associated with the District 38,953,000 Total \$ 107,870,000

-Total \$ 71,066,000

-Total Ψ 7 1,000,000

-The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2020.
-The District's proportion of the net pension liability was based on the District's share of contributions to the pension plan relative to the contributions of all participating school Districts and the State.
-At June 30, 2021, the District's proportion was 0.098 percent, which as a decrease of 0.011 percent from its proportion measured as of June 30, 2020.
+The net pension liability was measured as of June 30, 2022 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2021.
+The District's proportion of the net pension liability was based on the District's share of contributions to the pension plan relative to the contributions of all participating school districts and the State.
+At June 30, 2022, the District's proportion was 0.099 percent, which was an increase of 0.001 percent from its proportion measured as of June 30, 2021.